chimplie/the-love-geometry/data-analyst/README.md

 * Will the order be completed?
 * What is the estimated completion time for the order?

-Create two predictive models that answers on the question below.
+Create two predictive models that answer the question above.
 For each model:

 1. Provide predictions for missing values in our dataset.
 1. Provide model's KPIs like accuracy, precision or recoil.